-Once the seeds sprout and are a couple of inches tall, you should begin watering cilantro regularly.
+Once the seeds sprout and are a couple of inches tall, you should begin watering cilantro if you don't get any rain.
 Once the plants have flowered and are starting to set seeds, you can water less often.
-The plants will also do well with an occasional application of water-soluble fertilizer during the first few weeks of life.
+The plants will also do well with an occasional application of water-soluble fertilizer during the first few weeks of their life.
+You can also give the plants a head start by fertilizing your garden before you even plant, but more on that later.

 Watering Cilantro Plants

-Cilantro plants grow quickly and the soil needs to remain moist during the first few weeks of growth.
+Cilantro plants grow quickly and the soil needs to remain moist during the first few weeks of growth so that the plant can efficienty absorb nutrients.
 Water them gently so that no damage is done to the plants and the soil that is covering the root system is not eroded away.
 You can use a watering can, jog or a sprayer on the end of a hose.
 Just make sure the water pressure is low enough to avoid harming the plants.

 Water your cilantro plants a couple of times a week to keep the soil cool and moist.
 You can also apply a thin layer of mulch to help the soil retain moisture.
 Straw, grass clippings, chopped up leaves, wet strips of newspapers, etc... work well as mulch and can be tilled under at the end of the growing season.
-Once the plants boom and begin to set seeds, you won't have to water as often.
-The plants develop a lush canopy that shades the soil and keeps it moist.
-When seed production starts, stop watering all together so that the seeds will dry out quickly and be ready for harvest.
+Once the plants bloom and begin to set seeds, you won't have to water as often.
+The plants develop a lush canopy that shades the soil and keeps it moist for the most part.
+When seed production starts, stop watering all together so that the seeds will dry out more quickly and be ready for harvest.

 Fertilizing Cilantro Plants

 Cilantro plants are best fertilized using a balanced, water-soluble fertilizer.
-Since you will be watering them a couple of times a week anyway, water-soluble fertilizers are the most convenient.
+Look for something that has close to equal parts of nitrogen, phosphate and potassium.
+Since you will be watering them a couple of times a week anyway, water-soluble fertilizers are the most convenient way to feed your cilantro plants.
 Just mix them with water according to the instructions on the package and spray onto the plants when you would normally water them.
-You can fertilize them every other time you water, or about once a week.
+You can fertilize them every other time you water, or about once every 10-14 days.
 This will give them the boost they need to develop lots of edible foliage.
 Once the flowers appear and the plants begin to set seeds, you can stop applying fertilizer all-together.

 Now that you've learned about fertilizing and watering cilantro plants, it's time to think about harvesting the leaves and seeds.